-SUMMARY: This amendment supersedes an existing airworthiness directive (AD) for Enstrom Helicopter Corporation (EHC) Model F-28, F-28A, and 280 helicopters.
-That AD currently requires inspecting the main rotor shaft (shaft) for a crack or other evidence of damage until appropriately modifying or replacing the shaft with an airworthy shaft at specified time intervals.
-This amendment adds EHC Model F-28C, F-28F, 280C, 280F, and 280FX helicopters and establishes life limits after which all unmodified shafts must be retired.
-This amendment requires determining the radius of the shaft fillet, certain visual and dye-penetrant inspections before further flight, and replacing certain main rotor transmissions.
-This amendment is prompted by the failure of a shaft on an EHC Model F-28A helicopter due to a fatigue crack.
+SUMMARY: This amendment supersedes an existing airworthiness directive (AD) for Enstrom Helicopter Corporation (EHC) Model F-28, F-28A, F-28C, F-28F, 280, 280C, 280F, and 280FX helicopters.
+That AD currently requires determining the radius of the shaft fillet, performing certain visual and dye-penetrant inspections before further flight, and replacing certain main rotor transmissions.
+This amendment requires the same actions as the previous AD, adds additional main rotor gear box part numbers, and corrects various errors contained in the current AD.
+This amendment is prompted by a commenter who noted that two additional main rotor gear box part numbers should have been included in the AD.
 The actions specified by this AD are intended to prevent shaft failure and subsequent loss of control of the helicopter.

-DATES: Effective November 13, 2001.
+DATES: Effective May 2, 2002.

-Comments for inclusion in the Rules Docket must be received on or before December 28, 2001.
+Comments for inclusion in the Rules Docket must be received on or before June 17, 2002.

-ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), Office of the Regional Counsel, Southwest Region, Attention: Rules Docket No. 2001-SW-28-AD, 2601 Meacham Blvd., Room 663, Fort Worth, Texas 76137.
+ADDRESSES: Submit comments in triplicate to the Federal Aviation Administration (FAA), Office of the Regional Counsel, Southwest Region, Attention: Rules Docket No. 2001-SW-67-AD, 2601 Meacham Blvd., Room 663, Fort Worth, Texas 76137.
 You may also send comments electronically to the Rules Docket at the following address: 9-asw-adcomments@faa.gov.